A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Some Further Results on

-\textbf{Truth Provability Logic.} By the \emph{truth provability logic} $\mathsf{GLPS}$ we understand the set of all modal formulas in the language of $\mathsf{GLP}$ that are true in the standard model of arithmetic under every arithmetical realization (see ref.~\citet{japaridze:1988,ignatiev:1993,beklemishev:2011}).
+Let $\mathsf{GLPS}$ denote the extension of the set of theorems of GLP by the schema $\varphi \limpl \ndia{n}\varphi$, for all formulas $\varphi$ and all $n < \omega$, and with modus ponens as a sole rule of inference.
+It turns out that the theorems of GLPS are exactly those modal formulas that are true in the standard model of arithmetic under every arithmetical realisation (see~\citep{beklemishev:2011}).
 The methods above can be easily extended to characterize a many-sorted analogue of $\mathsf{GLPS}$, which we denote by $\msGLPS$.
 More precisely, let $\msGLPS$ denote the logic consisting of the set of theorems of $\msGLP$ extended by the schema $\varphi \limpl \ndia{n}\varphi$ ($n \geq 0$) and with modus ponens as its sole rule of inference.
-Let $\ndia{n_1}\varphi_1,\ldots,\ndia{n_s}\varphi_s$ be an enumeration of all subformulas from $\varphi$ of the form $\ndia{k}\psi$.
-Let